 The Costco Citi Card allows you to earn points on all purchases (not just those made at Costco) that can be redeemed for cash back or other rewards.
 Plus, you'll get access to travel insurance, extended warranty protection, and price protection - giving you added peace of mind when making purchases.

 To borrow money from lenders, they turn to your credit score to judge if you're worthy of the loan.
 Your score, generally a three-digit number, is calculated based on many factors, like how much credit you use, how long your credit history is, if you pay your bills on time, and what kinds of credit you've used.
 The most commonly utilized credit-scoring model is the FICO® score, which ranges from 300 to 850.

 When seeking out loans, it's imperative to possess a good credit score to acquire favorable rates and terms.
 With a higher score, you'll be a more attractive applicant to lenders and increase your chances of receiving approval for credit cards and loans.

 Nonetheless, note that other variables such as employment history and earnings may also be considered when making a credit decision.
-Learning about the pieces forming your credit score can help you take actions that are needed to boost it and make sure you acquire the best terms and rates for your financial demands.
+Learning about the pieces forming your credit worthiness can help you take actions that are needed to improve it and make sure you acquire the best terms and rates for your financial demands.

 Your credit score isn't a rigid figure, it can shift depending on many factors, like your payment history, credit utilization, length of credit history, types of credit, and recent credit inquiries.
 To better your credit score, concentrate on paying your bills on time and maintaining a low credit utilization ratio.
 Typically, your credit utilization should not go beyond 30%.